tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 Voting requires shares, which can be obtained through balance freezing.

-Calculation of shares: 1 share for 1 frozen TRX.
+Calculation of TP: 1 share for 1 frozen TRX.

 Once unfrozen, previous votes casted will be invalid, which can be prevented by refreezing balance.